 Open a Microsoft Word document to keep a log of your experimental procedures and your results.
 This log will form the basis of your lab report.
 Address the points highlighted in blue.
 Answer all questions.

-An object partially or wholly immersed in a gas or liquid is acted upon by an upward buoyant force B equal to the weight w of the gas or liquid it displaces.
+Archimedes' Principle states that an object partially or wholly immersed in a gas or liquid is acted upon by an upward buoyant force B equal to the weight w of the gas or liquid it displaces.
 In this experiment you will verify this by measuring the apparent loss of weight of several submerged objects and by finding the weight of the displaced fluid.
 You will also determine the density of the objects.
 A PASCO Force Sensor is used to measure the weights.

 (a) Determine the weight Wc of the empty container with the handle.
 When the container is suspended from the force sensor, the force sensor measures the force of gravity (weight) acting on the object, and the program displays the magnitude of this force (in N) on the computer screen.